 - Renegotiate the price to allow you to address issues

 - Walk away from the sale

 Your real estate agent can be a big help determining what to do.
 If all the issues are small, remember that all home inspections turn up a number of items, so you may just want to move forward.
 If you do have repair work done, ask your inspector to sign off on the work after it’s complete.
 If the issues are bigger and you can’t come to an agreement with the seller on what to fix or a new price, you may need to walk away and start looking for another home.

 If your home inspection looks great, good news!
-The next thing on your home buying to-do list: shopping for homeowner’s insurance.
+The next thing on your home buying to-do list: check for and understand any easements on the property.